Comoros–Qatar relations

-Comoros–Qatar relations are the bilateral relations between Comoros and Qatar.
+Comoros–Qatar relations are the bilateral relations between the Comoros and Qatar.

 Diplomatic representation

 Qatar established an embassy in Moroni, Comoros in 2014.
 The country's inaugural ambassador to Comoros, Mubarak bin Abdulrahman Al Nasser, presented his credentials to the president of Comoros in November 2014.

 Comoros maintains an embassy in Doha, Qatar.
 It appointed its first ambassador to Qatar, Hadji Abdallah Abdoulhamid, in January 2014.
 His tenure ended in January 2016.

 Qatar expelled Comoros' representatives in the country on 19 June 2017, after it severed ties with Doha, giving them 48 hours to leave the country.

 High level visits

 On 22 April 2010, Emir Hamad bin Khalifa Al-Thani became the first Arab head of state to pay an official visit to Comoros.
 While there, he extended an offer of 20 million euros to the Comoros government for it to pay the salaries of its civil servants.

 President Ahmed Sambi confirmed that the money was deposited into the Comoros central bank in May 2010.